Befriending your nervous system

 About the speaker

-Leap of Leadership is Spring’s monthly online meetup for social justice changemakers around the world.
-Each month, we tackle cutting-edge topics through new tools, concrete practices and exchanges with peers.
+Leap of Leadership is Spring’s monthly online meetup for social justice changemakers worldwide.
+We tackle cutting-edge topics each month through new tools, concrete practices, and peer exchanges.
 Learn more or sign up to join our monthly drop-in sessions and receive our monthly emails.

 September 30, 2022